A Copula-based variational autoencoder for uncertainty quantification in inverse problems: application to damage identification in an offshore wind turbine: Problem description

-where $\omega$ is the angular frequency in radians per second.
-These are the five features we employ to describe the time-domain response of the platform.
+where $f_N$ is the Nyquist frequency in Hz~\cite{robinson1991sampling}.
 As this feature represents the power-weighted average frequency (first spectral moment), it is sensitive to shifts in the overall energy distribution.
 If mooring damage leads to an increase in low-frequency response energy (e.g., due to the reduction in natural frequency $f_1$), the value of this $m_0$ is expected to decrease.
 Conversely, if damage excites relatively more high-frequency content or significantly broadens the spectrum, the effect on $m_0$ would depend on the specifics of the spectral shape change.
-These statistics are ultimately the input measurements to feed the VAE architecture for mooring damage identification.